 Bates has completed her challenge for Cancer Research UK to walk 10,000 steps

-(5 miles) a day every day in March.
+(5 miles) a day every day in the month.
 All donations were greatly

 appreciated.
 She walked in memory of her Grandma